 At bare minimum, find articles with headlines like “[YEAR] Stanley Cup Finals Preview” or (even better) “[INSERT TEAM]’s Regular Season Report Card” to get you up to speed.

 Stop what you’re doing right now, pack a bag, and make your way to Mexico.
 Just leave.
 Oh, you don’t know Spanish?
 Then visiting a foreign country without at least a novice-level understanding of a given language doesn’t sound like a smart idea, does it?
 The same idea applies to betting.
-Doc’s Sports Service has an expansive list of terms that beginners in betting need to check out and you can do so here.
+Doc’s Sports Service has an expansive list of terms that beginners in betting need to check out.
 However, there are a few terms worth going over.

 *Most terminology will still apply regardless of the sport you are betting on.

 Dime Bet, Nickel Bet, Dollar/ “Buck” Bet, Half a Dollar/ “50-Cent” Bet: Bets of one thousand dollars, five- hundred dollars, one-hundred dollars, and fifty dollars respectively.